 Cyber Attacks Cost Statistics

-A data breach occurs when sensitive, confidential or protected information is accessed and/or disclosed without authorization.
-The average cost of a data breach increased 2.6% from USD 4.24 million in 2021 to USD 4.35 million in 2022, according to the IBM “Cost of a Data Breach Report”.
+A data breach occurs when sensitive, confidential, or protected information is accessed and/or disclosed without authorization.
+The average cost of a data breach to $4.35 million in 2022 and by 2023 it is expected to be $4.45 million, according to the IBM “Cost of a Data Breach Report”.
 This is the fourth consecutive year that the average cost has increased.
-The average cost has climbed 12.7% from USD 3.86 million in the 2020 report.

-The average cost of cyber attacks due to malware: $1.4 million.
+The average cost of cyber attacks due to malware: is $1.4 million.

 The average cost of cyber attacks due to Denial-of-Service (DOS) was $1.1 million.
 DOS attacks are a type of security breach where hackers flood a system with requests, overwhelming it and causing it to crash.
 This can be done by using botnets, which are networks of infected computers that can be controlled remotely.
 DOS attacks can have a major impact on businesses, as they can cause downtime and loss of productivity, as well as damage to reputation.
 In some cases, data may also be lost or corrupted.

-The average cost of cyber attacks due to malicious insiders: $1.2 million.
+The average cost of cyber attacks due to malicious insiders: is $4.2 million.

-The average cost of web-based cyber attacks: $1.4 million.
+The average cost of web-based cyber attacks: is $1.4 million.

-The global cost of cybercrime topped $6 trillion last year in 2021.
+The global cost of cybercrime topped $8 trillion by August 2023.

-According to Leonardo, head of the Italian defense, security, and aerospace giant Leonardo, cybercrime cost $6 trillion worldwide last year.
-This was due to the coronavirus pandemic that caused online activity in the world to soar.
+According to Leonardo, head of the Italian defense, security, and aerospace giant Leonardo, cybercrime cost $8 trillion worldwide in 2023.

 Recent Hacking Statistics 2022

-The early six months of 2022 felt interminable or fleeting or both – massive hacks and data breaches, digital scams and ransomware attacks continued apace through the first half this year.
-Cybersecurity vulnerabilities have become a major problem in all areas of life due to the Covid-19 pandemic as well as economic instability, geopolitical turmoil, bitter human rights disputes, and geopolitical unrest.
+The early six months of 2022 felt interminable or fleeting or both – massive hacks and data breaches, digital scams, and ransomware attacks continued apace through the first half of this year.
+Cybersecurity vulnerabilities have become a major problem in all areas of life due to the COVID-19 pandemic as well as economic instability, geopolitical turmoil, bitter human rights disputes, and geopolitical unrest.